Now legally blind, Amy teaches us a beautiful life lesson ...

 This year I turned sixty, Indian summer arrived, and the sun glistened off the leaves.
 Being legally blind, I compensated by using blue-tinted recycling bags.
 The contrast helped me to see them better.
 I also found my father’s giant-toothed rake.

 Bundled up in a thick hoodie, I set to work raking.
 After an hour, I threw off my jacket, pushed up my sleeves, and let the warmth steal over me as I scooted across our backyard.
 Although I missed many of the leaves, I didn’t stress.

 With every sweep of the rake, I unearthed pleasant memories.

-My dad’s face with his smile inviting me to jump into a pile of leaves.
+My Dad’s face, with his smile, invited me to jump into a pile of leaves.
 I recalled how he stepped back in his dress shoes and waved to the mound with his rake.
 His cap was askew, his grey trousers grass-stained.

 Tears dripped down my cheeks.
 I wiped them away and set the seventh bag down by the garage.

 With Dad gone, Mom took up the duty with me.
-I did the raking and she held the bags open.
-I laughed remembering her expression when I missed the bag and tossed the leaves on her.
+I did the raking, and she held the bags open.
+I laughed, remembering her expression when I missed the bag and tossed the leaves onto her.
 Mom shook a finger at me, her smile real, face softened and patient.
-Hair smashed flat with a bright yellow knitted cap, she wore an old jacket of Dad’s, and the edge of her long johns showed beneath her pant legs.
+Hair smashed flat with a bright yellow knitted cap, she wore an old jacket of Dad’s, and the edge of her long johns showed beneath her pants legs.